elyor04/video-recorder-py/README.md

 ```

-## To install required libraries on windows
+## To install required libraries on Windows

 ### Install the libraries
 ```